jeremimucha/learning-py/learning_pytest/Ch15_BuildingPlugins/pytest_skip_slow/README.md

 * maketxtfile() … you get the picture.
 * mkdir() and mkpydir() create test subdirectories with or without __init__.py.
 * copy_example() copies files from the project’s directory to the temporary directory.
 This is my favorite and what we’ll be using for testing our plugin.
+* runpytest() - runs pytest and returns `RunResult`object.